leizheng8686/Messaging-System/README!!!!!.md

 2.We can implement the broadcast, which means that once we run several client program in several computers, if one client send message then all clients will receive this message.

+3.We have implemented multi-thread with AfxBeginThread.
+Any client at any computer can join in the communication at any time.

 What we need to do more:

-1.We need to implement multi-thread, Which means several clients can establish several connections with one server at the same time.
+1.We need to extend multi-thread, Which means several clients can establish several connections with one server at the same time.
 Some of the threads will suspend, and the others will work.

 With multi-thread, we can implement that different clients can send different messages to the server at the same time, and the server will show these messages separately.